-Nevada Copper owns or leases 100% of the Project, which is known as the Pumpkin Hollow copper development project, and is located in the Walker Lane mineralized belt of western Nevada.
-The Project is the only mineral project currently owned by Nevada Copper.
+The Pumpkin Hollow Project in Lyon County, Nevada is the only material mineral project owned by Nevada Copper.
+Nevada Copper owns or leases 100% of the Project.
+The Pumpkin Hollow Project is located in the Walker Lane mineralized belt of western Nevada.